danielgom/GCP-Certifications/GCP-Associate-Cloud-Engineer/GCP_ACE.md

 Container to production in seconds

-* Built on top of an open standar - Knative
+* Built on top of an open standard - Knative
 * Fully managed serverless platform for containerized applications
     * Zero infrastructure management
     * Pay-per-use